acidsugar79/rpi-thermostat/README.md

 # rpi-thermostat

-Using ds18b20 on 3v3,GPIO 4,GND
+Using a ds18b20 on 3v3,GPIO 4,GND
-Opto isolated 5v relay on GPIO 14
+and an opto isolated 5v relay on GPIO 14

 to install-
 Add the following line to /boot/config.txt